-A PMP5 is a plan to manage the preservation, rehabilitation, and maintenance of paved roads by analyzing pavement life cycles, assessing overall system performance costs, and determining alternative strategies and costs necessary to improve paved roads.
+A PMP is a plan to manage the preservation, rehabilitation, and maintenance of paved roads by analyzing pavement life cycles, assessing overall system performance costs, and determining alternative strategies and costs necessary to improve paved roads.
 MicroPaver or StreetSaver will be used for countywide consistency.
-The software must be consistent with ASTM Standard D6433-11.
+The software must be consistent with the latest version of ASTM Standard D6433.